Step by step guide to renting London property

-What are local amenities like, such as shops, bars & restaurants and leisure facilities?
+What are local amenities like, such as shops, bars and restaurants and leisure facilities?

 Finding a home

 Making an offer

 Reference checks will be completed, including a credit check, employment status, proof of income and a reference from a previous landlord or possibly a character reference.
 This process may take up to 10 days to complete.
 Please note that an administration fee will be charged to cover this.